HebiRobotics/hebi_ros2_examples/README.md

 ### Launching MoveIt with Hardware or Gazebo

-The URDF files in the MoveIt config directory do not have access to HEBI Hardware plugin or Gazebo plugins defined during ROS2 control URDF setup.
-To simplify the process of modifying URDF, SRDF, and launch files, we provide `move_group.launch.py` in the `hebi_bringup` package.
+The URDF files in the MoveIt config directory do not have access to the HEBI hardware plugin or Gazebo plugins defined during the ROS 2 Control URDF setup.
+To simplify modifying URDF, SRDF, and launch files, we provide `move_group.launch.py` in the `hebi_bringup` package.

 We use this launch file in parallel with `bringup_arm.launch.py` to launch MoveIt.